tanuj2802/AI-Driven-Personalized-Marketing-Content-Generation/README.md

 • Basic customer information
 • Transaction categories, amounts and timestamps

-First we need to unzip data.zip file and store all these 3 files in the data folder
+First we need to unzip data.zip file and store all the 3 files in the data folder